 5. Set to 'Rectangle or Square'

-7. Set the Number of Pieces to the number needed
+7. Set Number of Pieces to the number needed

-8. Now, add the extra 1/2" to the shape's finished size as required for die cutting by using QuiltSandwich's Seam Allowance setting.
+8. Adjust the piece size using QuiltSandwich's Seam Allowance setting. add an extra 1/2" to the shape's finished size as required for die cutting by

-This final adjustment depends on whether you set the shape's width & length as its cut size or finished size —
+This final adjustment depends on whether you set the shape's width & length to cut or finished size —

-You've got the yardage you need with a cutting diagram to help you create the 7" wide strip to fold and to put through your die cutter (or to cut 4" x 7" pieces.)
+You've got the yardage you need and a cutting diagram to create the 7" wide piece to put through your die cutter.

-To the right side is the Cutting Diagram.
-It is very helpful, showing exactly how to prepare the fabric and cut the strip for the 4" x 7" pieces.
-Notice how the lengthwise grain runs the length (longest side) of the piece, exactly as it needs to be oriented to feed through the die cutter.
+The Cutting Diagram shows exactly how to prepare the fabric and cut the strip for the 4" x 7" pieces.
+Notice the lengthwise grain is correctly running the length (longest side) of the piece, exactly as it needs to be oriented to feed through the die cutter.